andrescorrada/performance-curves/lift-measurements/README.md

 True.
 But I ask from industrial scientists, how often do well-engineered systems break down in 5 stages at the same time versus 1?
 The correct way to treat Performance Curves is to view them as generators of experimental tests.
-To provide to you, the industrial scientist, a tool that can find where your system is under-performing.
+They provide to you, the industrial scientist, a tool that can find where your system is under-performing.
 In that world, the lack of counterfactual knowledge should not lead to analysis paralysis.
 You **can** perform the experiment to test in production, serving actual ads, if the conclusion you reach with this measurement is correct or not.

+### Empirical verification

+One of the goals of this project is to start a repository of successful and failed experiments using the Performance Curves methodology.
+In future update I'll present a "before" and "after" pair of plots that may serve well as an initial format for "documenting" the experiments.

+One advantage of the plots as documentation is that they lend themselves to numerical obfuscation so that proprietary information is not made public.
+An example on one such plot is the one above.
+It deliberately avoids detailing the KPI (vATR1K = view action rate per 1000)